chocolatey/docs/input/en-us/central-management/setup/website.md

 RedirectFrom: docs/central-management-setup-web
 ---

-This is the Central Management website that gives an API and a web layer to centrally manage information about your environment and manage endpoints with deployment tasks.
+This is the Chocolatey Central Management website that gives an API and a web layer to centrally manage information about your environment and manage endpoints with deployment tasks.

 > :choco-warning: **WARNING**
 >